rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 ---
 ### <span style="color:#ffff00">Goals</span>:
 1. Save the life of one of my new friends [s5]
-2. Make a good drawing of a creature I find on my field trip. complete 150
+2. Find a uninhabited place in the school where I can hide things
-3. Find out a secret about someone in the party. [s6]
+3. Severely annoy a faculty member of the school

 ### <span style="color:#ffff00">Quest</span>:
 Gather jar of sap and 5 stingers back to the academy and deliver to blue cat.